stephweb/daw-php-validator/README.md

-## Description of the "rules" method :
+## Description of the "rules" method:

 ```php